alexwardcodes/Project2-RateMyCatApp/README.md

 ## Challenges

 We originally wanted to include a location functionality that would let users see cats in other areas, displayed on a map.
-We realised that we didn't have enough time in the process to allow us to include this, so we decided to leave this functionality out entirely and focus on getitng our core functionalities up and running perectly.
+We realised that we didn't have enough time in the process to allow us to include this, so we decided to leave this functionality out entirely and focus on getting our core functionalities up and running perfectly.
 Creating the leaderboard was also a big challenge since I had a difficult time getting the cats to display properly in descending order of average rating.

 ### Problem-solving